 Equation 146

-PLR=11.15=0.87
+PLR=11.15≈0.87

 Equation 147

-To simplify the analysis, it is assumed that PLR remains constant for the post-retrofit condition .
+To simplify the analysis, it is assumed that PLR remains constant at 1/1.15 for the post-retrofit condition .

 The energy efficiency ratio (EER) is a measure of how efficient a cooling system operates at a particular temperature.
 It is defined as the ratio of useful energy transfer to the work input.
 For refrigeration systems, it is the ratio of heat removed by the compressor (Btu/h) to the input power (Watts).
 The higher the EER the greater the efficiency of the system.